Rjukan-Notodden Industrial Heritage Site stands out as an example of a new global industry in the early 20th century.

 The industrial towns of Rjukan and Notodden in Telemark county in Norway are outstanding examples of a ground-breaking industrial development and a testament to the social transformation that took place in the Western world at the beginning of the 20th century.
 This was a time when scientific and technological progress interlocked with economic and political factors and created what is known as 'the second industrial revolution'.

-On the 5th of July 2015, Rjukan-Notodden Industrial Heritage Site was adopted by UNESCO as a World Heritage site.
+In 2015, Rjukan-Notodden Industrial Heritage Site was adopted by UNESCO as a World Heritage site.
 The site includes power stations, factories, transport systems and company towns.